odoo/documentation/content/applications/finance/accounting/payments/follow_up.rst

 :guilabel:`Done` to view the next follow-up that needs your attention.

 .. note::
-   - The contact information available on the invoice or on the contact form is used to send the reminder.
+   - The contact information on the invoice or the contact form is used to send the reminder.
    - When the reminder is sent, it is documented in the chatter of the invoice.
    - If it is not the right time for a reminder, you can specify the :guilabel:`Next Reminder Date` and click on :guilabel:`Remind me later`.
 You will get the next report according to the next reminder date set on the statement.

 .. tip::
-   Reconcile your bank statements right before launching your follow-up process to avoid sending a reminder to a customer that has already paid you.
+   Reconcile all bank statements right before launching the follow-up process to avoid sending a reminder to a customer that has already paid.

 Debtor's trust level
 --------------------